jon-r/jon-r.github.io/_design/RHC-Design.md

 Commercial equipment tends to be much larger than the domestic equivalent, and this is not always portrayed in the photos.

 I decided to add a dynamic scale reference on each item, so to help customers visualise how large equipment is.

+{% comment %}
 This demo works dynamically in javascript, but the site works on PHP to achieve the same result.

 ![scale](/images/placeholder.png)
 codepen here (scale)
+{% endcomment %}

 ####Icons & Colours